Self-Publishing Info - Kris Waldherr Art and Words: the official site of bestselling author Kris Waldherr

 A. For e-books, you upload your files directly to the online retailer’s site.
 However, there are a lot of them!
 The biggest one is Amazon, which you distribute through Kindle Desktop Publishing (KDP).
 For all other online retailers except for Kobo, I used Draft2Digital, an amalgamator.
 D2D does take a small cut of the profits, but it’s worth it for the time you’ll save not dealing with numerous e-book platforms.
 The reason I distributed separately to Kobo is because they distribute to Overdrive for library sales; I felt strongly Unnatural Creatures would be a good fit for libraries.

 For print books, as long as you’re in the Ingram catalog, your books are automatically listed on all online and brick-and-mortar retailers including Barnes & Noble.
 So, if you use IngramSpark for printing your books, you’re good to go!
-(Yes, Ingram and IngramSpark are kind of a monopoly.)
+(Yes, Ingram and IngramSpark are basically a monopoly.)
 However, Amazon also offers POD printing through Kindle Desktop Publishing (KDP) for their site.
+As for Lulu, though they do offer distribution to Amazon and beyond, I couldn’t get the pricing to work.

 Q. You mentioned royalties.
 How do those work?